 One important note is that it is mandatory to have 6 feet between vendors and 6 feet between vendors and customers.
 This will limit the number of vendors we will be able to have at the market.
 In addition, there are strict touch contamination rules and customers will not be able to handle any products.
 This will limit some vendors from displaying their products.
 Examples may be jewelry, paintings, crafts, clothing, furniture, etc.

 Key Criteria for Operation:

-- Face coverings will be required in accordance with Governor Bullock’s Directive.
+- Face coverings will be required in accordance with the health department’s directive.

 - Preventing food and touch contamination by market staff/volunteers, vendors, and customers.

 - Physical Distancing—providing ways to maintain a physical distance of at least 6 feet between people.

 - Communication—clear messaging on market operations to market staff/volunteers, vendors, and customers.

 - Ensure frequently touched surfaces are cleaned and sanitized as often as possible